thinkingjimmy/PoleStarChat/README.md

     </tr>
 </table>

-Another difference between PoleStar Chat and other similar products is that you can @ multiple bots in a channel, which allows you to have a discussion with multiple virtual bots based on a single question, such as having a discussion about nihilism with people like Plato and Camus.
-Or ask Blog Writer to write a blog post and ask Japanese Translator to translate it into Japanese:
+<p>Another difference between PoleStar Chat and other similar products is that you can @ multiple bots in a channel, which allows you to have a discussion with multiple virtual bots based on a single question, such as having a discussion about nihilism with people like Plato and Camus.
+Or ask Blog Writer to write a blog post and ask Japanese Translator to translate it into Japanese:</p>

 <table>
     <tr>